SMUnlimited/AMAI/README.md

 The `game_mode` setting works exactly the same way, but that setting will only apply if you play a game where different game modes are available, like if you got an allied computer in the game, else the normal melee game type will always be used.

+NOTE: The installer can set the default language for AI and commander based on the set language in the installer for you.

 ## Custom Maps

 AMAI is designed to work with melee maps.